 The rest of Monroe City's scoring came from Leah Albus, Kelly Winking, and Olivia Crager.
 Crager and Albus each scored 6 points, all in the first half of play while Winking scored 5 of her 6 points in the first half.

-Page 3 of 3 - No other Palmyra player finished in double figures.
+No other Palmyra player finished in double figures.
 But, Alexis Vannostrand, Evie Miles, and Allie Dietrich all chipped in 8 points each for the Lady Panthers of Palmyra.